Scribbles & Wanderlust

 ADULT FICTION

 Fantasy || I adore fantasy inspired by historical events, cultures, folklore, and fairytales.
 More often than not, these fantasies tend to be set in secondary worlds, where magic may or may not exist, but the feel of the novel is certainly magical.
-My absolute favorites are The City of Brass (Islamic- and Arabic-inspired, set in 18th-c outside Cairo), Uprooted and Spinning Silver (Eastern European and Jewish fairytale retellings), The Wolf of Oren-Yaro (Filipino-inspired culture), and Daughter of the Forest (Irish Celtic mythology).
-Award-winning author and client Tasha Suri‘s Empire of Sand, Realm of Ash, and The Jasmine Throne are inspired by Indian history and mythology, and Malice by Heather Walter spins a fairytale completely on its head.
-These books have lush writing and beautiful characterizations, which is what I’m most drawn to in these fantasies.
-I also enjoy in-depth world-building and unique perspectives (literally everything about A Darker Shade of Magic), have thoroughly enjoyed dragon stories (Priory of the Orange Tree and His Majesty’s Dragon), am seeking more previously-established-relationships among ensemble casts with one POV (a la Kings of the Wyld), and I want to find my own Queen of Blood, Bone Ships, or The Wolf and the Whale.
+My absolute favorites are The City of Brass (Islamic- and Arabic-inspired, set in 18th-c outside Cairo), Uprooted and Spinning Silver (Eastern European and Jewish fairytale retellings), The Wolf of Oren-Yaro (Filipino-inspired culture), A River Enchanted (Scottish mythology) and Daughter of the Forest (Irish Celtic mythology), and Nettle & Bone (a horror-fantasy fairytale spun on its head).
+Award-winning author and client Tasha Suri‘s Empire of Sand, Realm of Ash, and The Jasmine Throne are inspired by Indian history and mythology, and Malice and The Crimson Crown by Heather Walter spins a fairytale completely on its head.
+These books have lush writing and beautiful characterizations, darkness and complexity, which is what I’m most drawn to in these fantasies.
+I also enjoy in-depth world-building and unique perspectives (literally everything about The Invisible Life of Addie LaRue and The Kingdom of Sweets), have thoroughly enjoyed dragon stories (Priory of the Orange Tree and The Shadow of the Gods), and I want to find my own Queen of Blood, Bone Ships, or A Flame in the North.
+Some books on my TBR that I’m excited to dive into include The Final Strife, The First Binding, Gods of the Wyrdwood, Age of Ash, and The Children of Gods and Fighting Men.

-Historical Fantasy || Though a branch off fantasy (“low fantasy”), this category is for all those books that have a hint of magic within the historical narrative.
-Not necessarily magical realism––but a tiny little something sparks that energy and spins into the fantastical.
-In Another Time explores wormholes in WWII, The Familiars leaves you wondering if she really was a witch, The Winter Witch adds an element of intrigue on a quiet Welsh farm, Outlander has a hint of time travel but is otherwise historical, and A Secret History of Witches explores generations of women in one family and the impact their magic has on the community.
-I would love to see more gothic-, religiously-, politically-infused historical fantasies like The Once and Future Witches and The Year of the Witching––I would fall over to represent something like that!
-Basically if it involves witches, a hint of magic, and the ways in which a community unravels, I’m down.
+Historical Fantasy (and Historical/Contemporary Horror!) || Though a branch off fantasy (“low fantasy”), historical fantasy is for all those books that have a hint of magic within the historical narrative––a tiny little something sparks that energy and spins into the fantastical.
+Babel is a stunning examination of colonialism, imperialism, racism, and translation within a dark academia setting; In Another Time explores wormholes in WWII; The Familiars leaves you wondering if she really was a witch or if this is just circumstantial; The Winter Witch adds an element of intrigue on a quiet Welsh farm; and A Secret History of Witches explores generations of women in one family and the impact their magic has on the community.

-Women’s Fiction || I adore women’s fiction that is about the average woman doing average things, experiencing the difficulties of everyday life, and growing from it — such as Eleanor Oliphant is Completely Fine, A Window Opens, Leave Me, Goodbye, Paris, The Brilliant Life of Eudora Honeysett, and The City Baker’s Guide to Country Living.
+Contemporary Women’s Fiction || I adore women’s fiction that is about the average woman doing average things, experiencing the difficulties of everyday life, and growing from it — such as Such a Fun Age, Eleanor Oliphant is Completely Fine, Dear Emmie Blue, The Brilliant Life of Eudora Honeysett, The Collected Regrets of Clover, Maame, Black Candle Women (which includes magic!), and Remarkably Bright Creatures.
 On the flip-side, I love chick-lit/romcom — humorous women’s fiction that’s appealing to a millennial audience, about young women in the workplace and the silly things that happen in their life.
-My absolute favorite is Sophie Kinsella, along with Don’t You Forget About Me, The Friend Zone, Ayesha at Last, The Matzah Ball, A Holly Jolly Diwali, and The Flatshare.
+My absolute favorite is Sophie Kinsella, along with Don’t You Forget About Me, Yours Truly, Ayesha at Last, The Matzah Ball, Witch of Wild Things (also a splash of magic!), and The Flatshare.
 Romance is not a primary draw for me, but it doesn’t turn me off to the story, either!
+Some books on my TBR that seem to represent my interests include The Husbands, The Love Story of Missy Carmichael, The Most Likely Club.

 Pie-in-the-sky: I’ve found I’m drawn to two particular sorts of protagonists and life journeys in women’s fiction.
 The first is the character that thinks they’re content when actually they’re lonely.
 Though these characters are typically older or curmudgeonly––and that’s okay––a kind and young character can experience this too.
 I’m drawn to the ways in which another character/event challenges them to break routine.
 The second is the character that has something preventing them from moving forward in life––grief, finances, a relationship––and the snowball effect that has throughout the narrative.
 I want to read something joyful and uplifting, with levity and humor throughout.

-Historical Fiction || I love all sorts of historical fiction, especially when it branches off little-known aspects of history, or it takes on a fresh new look at popular historical events (WWI and WWII, for example, are incredibly common on the shelves, but it’s how the story is told or the unique perspective the story is told through that brings them to the shelves).
+Historical Fiction || I love all sorts of historical fiction, especially when it branches off little-known aspects of history.
 For example, my favorite historical fiction includes Shadow on the Crown (Emma of Normandy and early British history), The Alice Network (WWI/WWII parallel narrative shining light on female spy networks), The Romanov Empress (about Tsarina Maria Feodorovna, wife of Alexander III and mother of Nicholas II), and Dear Mrs. Bird (WWII advice columnist/slice-of-life narrative).
 I would love to see some more light shed on impressive women in history and the things they accomplished despite society’s limitations (STEM, feminism, code-breaking, politics/reigns, first female to ___), like client Clarissa Harwood‘s Impossible Saints.
-In 2021, my favorite books included The Book of Longings, Hamnet, and The Giver of Stars.
+Some of my recent favorite books included The Book of Longings, Hamnet, The Dictionary of Lost Words, The Confessions of Frannie Langton, The Square of Sevens, and The Personal Librarian.
 Admittedly, I’m most familiar with European (specifically English) history, but I’m open to reading anything as long as the premise is compelling and the writing style is relatable to a modern audience.
+On my TBR I’m excited to read The Frozen River, All You Have to do is Call, and Queen of Thieves.

 Contemporary/Historical Parallel Narratives in Fiction || There are great ways to introduce parallel narratives in historical and contemporary women’s fiction.
 Some of my favorites include anything pertaining to archivists, curators, scribes, researchers, and academics.
 Sometimes the parallel narrative is in the form of epistolary fiction –– artifacts and documents the curator, archivist, or researcher in the modern day stumbles across that takes us into the historical narrative literally (like The Weight of Ink, Possession, The Lost Apothecary) or figuratively (Meet Me at the Museum).
-I especially adore fiction that follows said curator, archivist, and academic on their journey, like The Clockmaker’s Daughter.
-I’m open to two historical narratives (Letters from Skye) as well as one historical and one contemporary, just as long as both narratives are tied in some way while still having two separate, compelling journeys.
+I especially adore fiction that follows said curator, archivist, and academic on their journey, like The Clockmaker’s Daughter and The Magnolia Palace.
+I’m open to two historical narratives (Our Woman in Moscow) as well as one historical and one contemporary (Next Year in Havana), just as long as both narratives are tied in some way while still having two separate, compelling journeys.

 YOUNG ADULT FICTION

-Fantasy & Historical Fantasy || The YA world is difficult to break into, especially in fantasy.
+Fantasy, Historical Fantasy, Contemporary Fantasy, and Horror || The YA world is difficult to break into as nearly every genre is oversaturated.
 But I’m such a sucker for YA fantasy — I love all the worlds and ideas and originality that floods the market.
 That’s the issue at stake, though: it needs to be original.
-So while I love fairytale retellings, they need to be proper retellings, with twists and turns and (for goodness’s sake) new names––just like my clients Lisa DeSelm’s The Puppetmaster’s Apprentice and Chloe Gong’s These Violent Delights.
-I love culturally-influenced or mythology-inspired stories (like Six Crimson Cranes and Don’t Call the Wolf), but I’m not interested in Greek or Roman mythology whatsoever.
-(Never have been.)
-I love historically-inspired fantasies, too, such as Walk on Earth a Stranger.
-That said, I’m very much into elemental magic — when magic is innate, a part of the world, or part of the world’s faith/mythology — over all other kinds of fantasies, like Shielded by my client KayLynn Flanders.
-Think Star-Touched Queen, Shadowfell, Sorcery of Thorns, and Hunted.
+So while I love fairytale retellings, they need to be proper retellings, with twists and turns and the ability to stand on their own––just like my clients Lisa DeSelm’s The Puppetmaster’s Apprentice and Chloe Gong’s These Violent Delights.
+I love culturally-influenced or mythology-inspired stories (like Six Crimson Cranes ), dark academia that spins the genre on its head like Curious Tides, as well as historically-inspired fantasies and elemental magic narratives like Divine Rivals, A Magic Steeped in Poison and What the River Knows.
+I’m immensely interested in gothic-infused fantasies like House of Hollow and I want to explore female rage, toxic masculinity, empowerment, and revolution through a gothic lens.
 If you have a YA fantasy, send it my way, especially if they fit into any of the above criteria.

 Pie-in-the-sky: (As stated in the adult fiction section, since it applies here too) What every single book mentioned above accomplishes is the ability to take a creature, character, or tradition from a culture, tale, or faith and make it entirely new, unique, fresh.
 I want to see golems, djinn, wendigos, vetalas, almasties––I’m tired of the typical werewolf/vampire/angel/fairy.
 Give me something rarely covered in Western literature.
 Give me depth to the world and the characters.
 I don’t need heists and sword fights and action-action-action to propel my reading.
 They’re entertaining, but I’m here for the meat of the story, not the garnish.
 I would especially love to see this from marginalized and underrepresented voices.

 Contemporary Fiction || It is all about the voice for me when it comes to YA contemporary.
 When I read YA contemporary, I need to feel like I’m talking to my high school best friend.
 Teen readers can spot inauthenticity in a heartbeat, and you want to make sure you have their desires and heartbreaks in the voice of your protagonist.
 You’re not an adult trying to be a teen — you are a teen.
-That said, I am seeking fantastic rom-coms like When Dimple Met Rishi (technology camps!), Royals (royals’ sidekicks fall in love!) and Anna and the French Kiss (study abroad programs!), badass heroines like Dumplin’ (fighting against stereotypes!), and great family and friendship dynamics like Emma Mills, Morgan Matson, and Jenny Han.
-Perfect examples of this are my own clients Jared Reck (A Short History of the Girl Next Door) and Nina Moreno (Don’t Date Rosa Santos).
+That said, I am seeking fantastic rom-coms full of heart and genuine humor; badass heroines; and great family and friendship dynamics.
+I want to see real conflicts and obstacles to overcome, I want to see hope and love and light from a supporting cast, and I want the voice to make me laugh and cry.
+Perfect examples of this are my own clients Kaitlyn Hill (Love From Scratch), Annie Cardi (Red), Jared Reck (A Short History of the Girl Next Door) and Nina Moreno (Don’t Date Rosa Santos).
 I’d love to see more characters with fun and interesting jobs and unique hobbies (A Pho Love Story and Happily Ever Afters).
 I tend to lean on the lighter side of things, with hope at the end of the tunnel.
 I do like tear-jerkers, but I want that spark of hope and inspiration at the end.
-This year especially, I want to see more joy and uplifting reads!

 ~~~